otrv4/otrv4/otrv4.md

 Otherwise, if the query message offers OTR version 3, and version 3 is allowed:

-* Send a version 3 DH Commit Message and the protocol proceeds as specified in OTRv3.
+* Send a version 3 D-H Commit Message and the protocol proceeds as specified in OTRv3.

 #### OTRv3 Specific Messages (AKE and Data message)